whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 * Take care of any **deprecated** records and **outliers**
 * File the **Pull Request**

-###Update and create neighbourhoods
+### Update and create neighbourhoods

 There were two outcomes with the new SF OpenData neighbourhood records.
 These outcomes were either:

 * **A** - The modified SF OpenData record was joined to an existing Who's On First record, the existing WOF geometry was archived as an alt-geometry, and the SF OpenData was added to the record's default geometry.
 Names were also updated, with new attributes given to the existing records.

 * **B** - The modified SF OpenData record did not join to an existing record.
 A new ID and record for the neighbourhood feature was created.
-This option requires a completely new `WOF:id` (minted by Brooklyn Integers).
+This option requires a completely new `wof:id` (minted by Brooklyn Integers).

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/all_hoods.png">